 Lightstep offers a way to see how individual versions (even partial deployments) affect your service performance.
 When you access the Service Directory, the Deployments tab shows you the latency, error rate, and operation rate of your Key Operations on a service.
 The operations are initially sorted by highest change during the time period initially selected.

-inventory service occurred at around 12:40 pm.
-Hover over the marker in the larger charts to view details.
 These markers allow you to quickly correlate deployment with a possible regression.

 This feature requires a Satellite upgrade to the March 2020 release.